| Chris Brouwer |

 Tess and the kids

-Tess is my partner in the work and in the life.
+Tess is my partner in the work and in life.
 We're raising our 4 year old and my kids in a household that doesn't pretend family life isn't messy.

 They're the reason I do almost any of this with the seriousness I do.